 You can call Brad Pistotnik Law at 800-241-BRAD or call our local number at 316-684-4400.
 You can call Brad Pistotnik on his cell phone at 316-706-5020.
 You can call Tony at 316-617-9237.
 We answer the phone 24 hours a day.
 We answer the phone on Saturdays and Sundays and at nighttime.
 We work on holidays.
 If we do not answer, we will return the call as fast as humanly possible.
 We strive to be at your service 24 hours a days.
 We answer the phone whether we are in the State of Kansas or in depositions in another state or outside of the US.
 We have nighttime and weekend appointments on Saturday and Sunday.

-We handle personal injury car accident cases in the entire State of Kansas, the entire State of Oklahoma, the entire State of Missouri, the entire State of Nebraska and the entire State of Illinois and have lawyers licensed in each of these states.
+We handle personal injury car accident cases in the entire State of Kansas, the entire State of Missouri, the entire State of Nebraska and the entire State of Illinois and have lawyers licensed in each of these states.
 We also handle cases by Pro Hac Vic admission in every other State of the US.
 When you are a victim of a drunk driver, or a fatigued truck driver and the trucking company that is too cheap to properly follow safety protocols designed to protect you, then you need a lawyer that understands the FMCSR and BASICS.
 If you are too injured to come in, we can come to see you.
 If you live far from Wichita we can fly to you in our corporate jet and see you the same day.